 It is a winter growing succulent perennial in the genus Aeonium hailing from Tenerife in the Canary Islands and North Africa.

-Pinwheel Aeonium plants grow well outdoors in full sun throughout most of Southern California and some parts of Texas and Florida.
+This pinwheel type of Aeonium grows well outdoors in full sun throughout most of Southern California and some parts of Texas and Florida.

 These branching succulents may be grown as an annual in cooler settings or as a perennial in USDA hardiness zones 9 through 11.
 In some areas, frost may cause the plants to die back.